IgnacioMB/csvcli/README.md

 These commands allow you to quickly get a sense of what the contents of the file look like.

-- show: displays the contents of the CSV, excel or parquet file
+- `show`: displays the contents of the CSV, excel or parquet file

   Example showing the contents of a CSV file with `,` as a delimiter: